duxingyi-charles/Smooth-Excess-Area/README.md

  See `example/input` for a concrete example.

-:bell:  **Important**: Since TLC aims at constrained embedding problem, the user should at least provide the indices of boundary vertices as handles in the `input_file`, or provide them in a `handleFile` as described below.
-To make this easier, we provide a script to generate a `handleFile` containing boundary vertex indices for a given input mesh.
-See below for usage.

 :tada: **It's possible to use your own mesh formats.** We provide two python scripts in directory `IO` to convert common mesh formats to our `input_file` format.